 The normal ill health retirement (from any age), flexible retirement (from age 55, subject to their employer's discretions policy) and redundancy / efficiency retirement (from age 55, or age 50 for employees who were members of the Scheme on 5th April 2006 and who have not since that date had a break in membership) provisions continue.
-However, there are some minor changes to the wording of the regulations governing ill health retirement that have been reflected in the sample ill health certificates the LGPC Secretariat has issued.
-Employers were, however, able to use an old certificate obtained from an Independent Registered Medical Practitioner before 1st April 2015 where the retirement occurs on or after that date.
+However, there are some minor changes to the wording of the regulations governing ill health retirement that have been reflected in the sample ill health certificates the LGPC Secretariat has issued.-- see-Bulletin-124.
+Employers wereill, however, be able to use an old certificate obtained from an Independent Registered Medical Practitioner before 1st April 2015 where the retirement occurs on or after that date.